LeonardoGoncalves94/chamenta2/v2xClient/docs/RaControllerApi.md

 <a name="configureVehicleUsingPOST"></a>
 # **configureVehicleUsingPOST**
-> String configureVehicleUsingPOST(vehicle)
+> ConfigResponse configureVehicleUsingPOST(vehicle)

 Configure a vehicle within the RASerice.

-The request should be composed of the vehicle&#39;s unique name (9 char long) and its canonical public key (encoded PublicVerificationKey structure as defined in EtsiTs 103 097).
+The request should be composed of the vehicle&#39;s unique name (9 char long), its canonical public key (encoded PublicVerificationKey structure as defined in EtsiTs 103 097), and its type.
+TODO: falar da resposta colocar em bullets....

 ### Example
 ```java